Welcome to Week 12 Start ‘Em, Sit ‘Em.

 Aaron Jones – The Vikings have mixed in Cam Akers more as of late to save Jones’ legs for the playoffs, but Akers has largely been ineffective, with 23/63 rushing in his last two games.
 It’s just enough to knock Jones’ workload from low-end RB1 levels to more of an RB2 in fantasy.
 This is a good spot for the Vikings run game – Chicago is giving up 4.9 YPC (fifth-most).

-D’Andre Swift – Didn’t practice on Wednesday (groin).
+D’Andre Swift – Returned to full practice on Friday (groin).
 After a slow start, Swift is averaging a stellar 109.1 scrimmage yards per game over his last 7 starts, with at least 16 touches in every game in this span.
 This is a tougher matchup against a Vikings run defense holding opposing ground games to just 65.3 yards per game (third-fewest).

 FLEX Plays